sobolev-alexey/code-challenge-frontend-developer/README.md

 Some specific things that we are looking for:

+ - Typescript if you know it
- - State manager
+ - Correct implementation of a context/state manager
- - Navigation solution
+ - Correct implementation of a navigation solution
  - Componentization
  - Communiation in the repo and/or code
  - Best practices with API calls and data